xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

    //now buffer_pointer is accessable again

-During the scope of the movable pointer variable it is permissible that the pointer points at any memory location, however, at the end of the scope the pointer must point at its original instination.
+During the scope of the movable pointer variable it is permissible that the pointer points at any memory location, however, at the end of the scope the pointer must point at its original instantiation.

 For example::